Pacquiao vs. Matthysse: Early Fight Predictions and More

 "That's why I'm so confident that sooner or later, Manny Pacquiao has to exchange with Lucas, and if he catches him with either hand, it'll hurt."

-In his younger days, Pacquiao was a torrent of fists and fury, and was just as much a threat to end a fight early as he was to dazzle the judges and win the scorecard.
-But it's been nine years since Pacquiao has won a fight by stoppage, when he knocked out Cotto in 2009.
+In his younger days, Pacquiao was a torrent of fists and fury, and he was just as much a threat to end a fight early as he was to dazzle the judges and win the scorecard.

+But it's been nine years since Pacquiao has won a fight by stoppage, when he knocked out Miguel Cotto in 2009.
 Since then, he's 9-4 as a fighter, with one of those losses coming by way of knockout, when Juan Manuel Marquez flattened him in 2012.

-With his powers diminishing for years, Pacquiao is more likely to rely on years of experience and his great technique if he feels he cannot match Matthysse's power.
+With his powers diminishing for years, he is more likely to rely on years of experience and his great technique if he feels he cannot match Matthysse's power.

-This is not to suggest that the titleholder shouldn't be wary of Pacquiao's power.
-Matthysse has suffered one knockout defeat of his own in his career, to Viktor Postol in 2015.
-Nobody would mistake the gangly, awlwardly effective Postol for a knockout artist, and yet it was a straight right to the temple in the 10th round of their contest that proved too much for Matthysse.
+This is not to suggest the titleholder shouldn't be wary of Pacquiao's power.
+Matthysse has suffered one knockout defeat of his own in his career, to Postol in 2015.
+Nobody would mistake the awkwardly effective Postol for a knockout artist, and yet it was a straight right to the temple in the 10th round of their contest that proved too much for Matthysse.

 Pacquiao looked like he was on the verge of a stoppage late in his fight against Horn, but the Aussie incredibly found another wind and remained in the match.
-Pacquiao still knows how to string together a good barrage, but it's been awhile since he has sealed the deal.
+The Filipino still knows how to string together a good barrage, but it's been awhile since he has sealed the deal.

-The fact that Pacquiao wasn't able to outright dominate Horn, who was clobbered last month in a stoppage loss to Terence Crawford, doesn't bode well for his prospects against the dangerous Matthysse.
-This fight will be a very close one, but look for Matthysse to pull off a mini-shocker and stop Pacquiao in the late rounds.
+The fact Pacquiao wasn't able to outright dominate Horn, who was clobbered in June in a stoppage loss to Terence Crawford, doesn't bode well for his prospects against the dangerous Matthysse.

-Nikolai Valuev: Usyk vs. Gassiev Will Be The Fight of The Year
+This fight will be a close one, but look for Matthysse to pull off a mini-shocker and stop Pacquiao in the late rounds.